queer/amybot-backend/README.md

 # amybot backend

 It processes events and stuff yo.
-Basically just a library that you implement something on top of, rather than an actual full implementation.

 ## Configuration